Seaweed & solomon gundy: flotsam significant to the origin of writing and me

 Grampa Joe had a boat called Pygargus who lived at a yacht club on Dead Man's Island, a pile of mortar and rock that was once a jail.
 When I was little I used to skulk around inside the old prison, behind stone walls and iron gates, in cells filled with coils of rope and sails in heaps.

 My Grampa Joe kept his pipe in his pocket.
-His basement was bottomless and yes, just like in The Dread Crew, he could fix anything.
+His basement was bottomless.
+And yes—just like in The Dread Crew, my Grampa Joe could fix anything.

 * * *

 Dead Man's Island was the best place to go junk fishing.
 Grampa Joe attached a giant magnet to the end of a rope and every time we went sailing, my brother and I would walk along the piers jigging for junk.